notaryproject/notation/specs/commandline/sign.md

   -p,  --password string            password for registry operations (default to $NOTATION_PASSWORD if not specified)
        --plugin string              signing plugin name.
 This is mutually exclusive with the --key flag --plugin-config stringArray  {key}={value} pairs that are passed as it is to a plugin, refer plugin's documentation to set appropriate values.
-       --signature-format string    signature envelope format, options: "jws", "cose" (default "jws") -u,  --username string            username for registry operations (default to $NOTATION_USERNAME if not specified) -m,  --user-metadata stringArray  {key}={value} pairs that are added to the signature payload
+       --signature string           output path of generated signature when signing a file (required if --file is set) --signature-format string    signature envelope format, options: "jws", "cose" (default "jws") -u,  --username string            username for registry operations (default to $NOTATION_USERNAME if not specified) -m,  --user-metadata stringArray  {key}={value} pairs that are added to the signature payload